Connect with others who understand.

 End-of-Life Planning

-Life expectancy with lung cancer is unpredictable.
-A lot of variables factor into individual outcomes, and it’s important to consider different possibilities.
+Life expectancy with lung cancer can be unpredictable, with many factors affecting individual outcomes.
+It’s essential to prepare for different possibilities.
 The American Lung Association has a downloadable life planning worksheet that may be helpful in clarifying your priorities.

-Conversations about living wills, funeral plans, end-of-life care, and other details can be difficult.
+Having conversations about living wills, funeral plans, end-of-life care, and other details can be difficult.
 Start with your doctor.
-(Even doctors have a difficult time with these conversations with the people they treat, so let your health care team know when you are ready to discuss cancer plans or end-of-life issues.)
-It’s hard to do, but it can help to make your loved ones aware of your wishes and plans early on.
+(Even doctors have a difficult time beginning these conversations with the people they treat, so let your health care team know when you are ready to discuss cancer plans or end-of-life issues.)
+It may be hard to do, but it can help to make your loved ones aware of your wishes and plans early on.

 Any diagnosis of cancer is a lot for most people to deal with.
 Advanced non-small cell lung cancer is no different.
-Anxiety, stress, depression, hopelessness, lack of control — all of these are entirely natural reactions to being diagnosed with advanced cancer.
+Anxiety, stress, depression, hopelessness, lack of control, anger — all of these are entirely natural reactions to being diagnosed with advanced cancer.

 Approximately one-third of people diagnosed with advanced NSCLC show symptoms of moderate to severe depression shortly after diagnosis.
 Some research shows that those diagnosed with advanced non-small cell lung cancer experience more intense symptoms of depression than people with other types of cancers.
 This is because of the complexity and difficulty of the disease in advanced stages.